Mystickaldj/portfolio/README.md

 ### Game Search App
 A JavaScript search and filter project that displays game cards based on user input and selected genre.

+Currently in progress: Desktop application that will be substantial.
+Without giving to many details, it will be voice controlled, and capable of building multiple ideas.

 ## Technologies Used

 - HTML5